Maccabipedia/maccabistats/src/maccabistats/stats/maccabistats_export_readme.md

     * player_number
     * player_time_occur: The minute this event occurred at
     * player_event_type
        1. ScoreGoal
-        1. RedCard
+       2. RedCard
-        1. YellowCard
+       3. YellowCard: Yellow card which is not part of future red card (2 yellows)
+       4. FirstYellowCard: First yellow card out of two
+       5. SecondYellowCard: Second yellow card out of two (should be counted as red card)
-        1. LineUp
+       6. LineUp
-        1. SubstitutionIn
+       7. SubstitutionIn
-        1. SubstitutionOut
+       8. SubstitutionOut
-        1. AssistGoal
+       9. AssistGoal
-        1. Captain
+       10. Captain
-        1. PenaltyMissed
+       11. PenaltyMissed
-        1. PenaltyStopped: Goalkeeper event only
+       12. PenaltyStopped: Goalkeeper event only
-        1. Benched
+       13. Benched
-        1. Unknown
+       14. Unknown
     * player_goal_type:
        1. FreeKickGoal
        1. PenaltyGoal
        1. HeaderGoal
        1. OwnGoal
        1. BicycleKickGoal
        1. NormalGoal: The goal is not relevant for every other category
        1. UnknownGoal
     * player_assist_type:
         1. NormalAssist: The assist is not relevant for every other category
         1. FreeKickAssist